FreeGIS/webgpu_learning/README.md

 ```
 npm install
-npm run-script build   # or `npm start` and do the following in a separate terminal
+npm run build   # or `npm start` and do the following in a separate terminal
-npm run-script serve
+npm run serve
 ```